The Rise: Creativity, the Gift of Failure, and the Search for Mastery

 By Sarah Lewis

-Post(s) Inspired by this Book: Quotes /// Could a ‘Near Win’ be Better Than The Win? /// Julie Moss’s Inspirational Near-Win in the 1982 Ironman
+Post(s) Inspired by this Book: Quotes from Book /// Could a ‘Near Win’ be Better Than The Win? /// Julie Moss’s Inspirational Near-Win in the 1982 Ironman

 “The only thing that I see that is distinctly different about me is I’m not afraid to die on a treadmill.
 I will not be outworked.
 Period.
 You might have more talent than me, you might be smarter than me, you might be sexier than me; you might be all of those things – you got it on me in nine categories.
 But if we get on the treadmill together, there’s two things: You’re getting off first, or I’m gonna die.
 It’s really that simple, right? … You’re not going to outwork me.” ~ Will Smith